 Broadly speaking, the changes which we will see later this year can be broken down into the ‘when’ and the ‘what’.

 Looking at the ‘when’ first, we are moving away from a simple structure where letters are issued four months and six weeks before the intended retirement date (or state pension age where no retirement date has been specified), or when an annuity is purchased from a drawdown fund.

 We will soon see much more regular trigger points.

-From November, your clients will receive their first wake-up pack within two months of reaching their 50th birthday.
+Later this year, your clients will receive their first wake-up pack within two months of reaching their 50th birthday.

 They will then receive another pack between four and 10 weeks before they reach 55, and then at five-yearly intervals until they have fully crystallised their pension.

 In addition to these age-based wake-up packs, the existing requirements based around the below remain in place:

 - intended retirement date (or state pension age where none has been specified);

 - the discontinuance of a drawdown arrangement for annuity purchase.